Life Bureau Filing Guidance Note

 - Current interest rate.
 The Memorandum of Variable Material must reflect that this rate will change but it is not necessary to provide a numerical range.

-minimum interest rate for annuities.
-The Memorandum of Variable Material
+- Guaranteed minimum interest rate for annuities.
+The Memorandum of Variable Material may either:

 - set forth the formula for determining the guaranteed minimum interest rate in accordance with Insurance Law §4223; or